dotintent/react-native-ble-plx/README.md

 ## Configuration & Installation

-### Expo
+### Expo SDK 43+

 1. A custom expo-dev-client can now be built along with config plugins to avoid the need to eject from Expo.
-Learn how to integrate react-native-ble-plx with Expo [here](https://expo.canny.io/feature-requests/p/bluetooth-1). (only for expo)
+Learn how to integrate react-native-ble-plx with Expo [here](https://expo.canny.io/feature-requests/p/bluetooth-1). (only for expo SDK 43+)

+### Legacy Expo (SDK < 43)

+1. Make sure your Expo project is ejected (formerly: detached).
+You can read how to do it [here] (https://docs.expo.dev/expokit/eject/). (only for Expo SDK < 43)
+1. Follow steps for iOS/Android.

 ### iOS ([example setup](https://github.com/Cierpliwy/SensorTag))